kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

     SELECT c.CategoryName AS "Category Name",
            COUNT(p.ProductID) AS "No. of Items"
       FROM Categories AS c
-      JOIN Products AS p
+           INNER JOIN Products AS p
               ON c.CategoryID = p.CategoryID
      GROUP BY c.CategoryName
      ORDER BY "No. of Items" DESC;
 ```